All The Things you Probably Won't be Told about The Yorkshire Terrier!

 The price of your Yorkie puppy is just the down payment.

-You're buying not just the puppy but must provide food, housing, training, veterinary care, grooming and much more no matter the purchase cost.
+You're buying not just the puppy but must also provide food, housing, training, veterinary care, grooming and much more no matter the purchase cost.

 This is a critical point for getting a healthy puppy!
 A reliable Yorkie Breeder must charge a fair price for his or her time, costs and care of the puppy as well as his ancestors.